niclasgillberg/generator-dude/README.md

 Yeoman travels light.
 He didn't pack any generators when he moved in.
 You can think of a generator like a plug-in.
 You get to choose what type of application you wish to create, such as a Backbone application or even a Chrome extension.

-To install generator-dude from npm, run:
+To install generator-dude, clone the repository.
+Then, in the root of the repository, link it to `npm` by running:

 ```
-$ npm install -g generator-dude
+$ npm link
 ```

 Finally, initiate the generator: